-Watercoloring painting or markers or colored pencils – Provide the coloring brushes or markers or pencils and pages with black-and-white outlines of flowers, seasonal events (New Year’s or Valentine’s Day found online at https://www.justcolor.net for early-stage dementia) or https:// www.coloring.ws for middle to advanced stages dementia.
+Watercoloring painting or markers or colored pencils – Provide brushes and watercolor sets or markers or pencils and coloring pages with black-and-white outlines of flowers, seasonal events (New Year’s or Valentine’s Day found online at https://www.justcolor.net for early-stage dementia) or https:// www.coloring.ws for middle to advanced stages dementia.

 - Select 2-3 pictures for each participant to choose from.
 Next, have them select a color for whichever picture they choose.

 - For advanced stage dementia, pick their favorite color and begin coloring the picture for them and then you say “it’s your turn to color!”.

 - Some want to paint with an easel while others want to paint on the table.

 Tempera paints (water based) – you can use a paint brush or roller or sponge.
 Tempera or watercolor paints, easels and rollers. – Michaels, Hobby Lobby, DickBlick.com or Joanna Fabric.

 Positive attitude and smiling can make people happy

 Loom & weaving -Early to advanced stage dementia that encourage creative expression.
 They can have the hook and weave or they are sort by color or they can do whatever they want to with the loom and loops!
 Curved pegs prevent loops from slipping off.

 Flower arranging -Early to advanced stage dementia that encourage creative expression for flower arranging.
 For early stage dementia, real flowers might be usefully.
 Have a vase or holder and plastic flowers (cut the flowers up to make them individual flowers).

 Lacing cards and holes & thread – Get your hole puncher, thread or yarn and paper plate or birthday card or holiday card out.
 Have your participant punch holes and begin lacing the card.
 If you yarn, put tape around the end of the yarn to make a needle.